catseye/Funicular/README.markdown

 Funicular
 =========

-*Version 0.4.
+*Version 0.5.
+Work-in-progress.
 Subject to change in backwards-incompatible ways.*

 **Funicular** is a system that semi-automates the creation of development environments on eclectic architectures.